-The policymakers' efforts so far have concentrated on unfreezing the credit markets and restoring confidence in banks by pumping liquidity and guaranteeing bank loans so that the interbank market can start to function again.
+The policymakers' efforts so far have concentrated on unfreezing the credit markets and restoring confidence in banks by pumping liquidity and guaranteeing bank loans, so that the interbank market can start to function again.
 However, this is the wrong diagnosis as banks are not worried about liquidity, but about credit risk - the insolvency of other banks that results in a "queen of spades" strategy with hoarding of liquidity and unwillingness to lend to each other.
 Policymakers have also assigned public funds to recapitalise banks by buying mostly preferred shares and increased the guarantee limit on deposits to deflect runs on depository institutions.
 In the US the Fed has, in addition, extended credit facilities to non-depository institutions and has lowered the quality of assets that it accepts as collateral for lending.
 Although these measures may be adequate to ease the panic phase of the burst of a bubble, they are inadequate to deal with the crisis in the long run, as they deal with the supply side of credit, but not with the demand for it.

-The various schemes that have been put forward to resolve the credit crisis can be grouped into two schemes - 'business-as-usual' and a 'good bank' (see Karakitsos, 2009b).
-The first takes different forms - insurance or guarantee of the assets or liabilities of the financial institutions, 'bad bank' and temporary nationalisation - and it is the one favoured by banks and pursued by governments in the US and the UK and other countries.
+The various schemes that have been put forward to resolve the credit crisis can be grouped into two categories: "business-as-usual" and a "good bank" solution (see Karakitsos, 2009b).
+The first, which takes different forms - insurance or guarantee of the assets or liabilities of the financial institutions, "bad bank" and temporary nationalisation- is the one favoured by banks and pursued by governments in the US, the UK and other countries.
 It amounts to a bailout of the financial system with taxpayer money.
 Its drawback is that the cost may exceed by trillions the original estimates of \$700 billion; and despite the mounting cost it may not even prevent the bankruptcy of financial institutions.
-Moreover, it runs the risk of making the US and the UK government insolvent, and turning an already severe recession in a depression worse than the 1930s.
-It is also immoral, unfair and unjust with the common sense of justice and maximises moral hazard.
+Moreover, it runs the risk of making the US and the UK government insolvent, and turning an already severe recession into a depression worse than the one of the 1930s.
+It is also immoral, unfair and unjust in accordance with the common concept of justice and maximises moral hazard.

-The 'good bank' solution consists of creating a new (Phoenix) banking system from the ashes of the old one by removing the healthy assets and liabilities from the balance sheet of the old banks.
-It has a small cost and has the major advantage that credit flows will be resumed and the economy will recover.
+The "good bank" solution consists of creating a new (Phoenix) banking system from the ashes of the old one by removing the healthy assets and liabilities from the balance sheet of the old banks.
+Apart from its small cost, it has the major advantage that credit flows will resume and the economy will recover.
 It is also fair and just and minimises moral hazard.
 Its drawback is that it lets the old banks swim or sink.
-But if they sink with huge losses, these might spill over to the personal sector and the ultimate cost may be the same as the 'business-as-usual' model.
-The downside may be again a depression.
+But if they sink with huge losses, these might spill over to the personal sector and the ultimate cost may be the same as in the "business-as-usual" model.
+The downside may again be a depression.

-Our own solution (see Karakitsos, 2009b) is for a 'good bank' but with a government guarantee of a large proportion of the assets of the personal sector or the assumption of the first loss by the government in case the old banks fail.
-It has the same advantages as the original 'good bank' model, but it makes sure that in the eventuality that the old banks become insolvent, the economy is shielded from falling into depression and the ultimate recovery is insured.
+Our own solution (see Karakitsos, 2009b) is for a "good bank" model but with a government guarantee of a large proportion of the assets of the personal sector or the assumption of the first loss by the government in case the old banks fail.
+It has the same advantages as the original "good bank" model, but it makes sure, in the eventuality that the old banks become insolvent, that the economy is shielded from falling into depression and the ultimate recovery is ensured.